SAP-samples/teched2022-DT262/exercises/ex0/README.md

 <br>![](/exercises/ex0/images/0_6.png)

-7. A url will be seen in the field.
-Copy the link.
+7. A url will be seen in the field and choose <b>Copy and Close</b> button to register this tenant to Desktop Agent.

-<B>SAP RPA Agent: Registering your tenant on the agent</b>

 <br>![](/exercises/ex0/images/0_7.png)